CaptSteel/Ultradistopia/Project working.md

 2. Connect the ultrasonic sensor to the microprocessor -> [[circuit.png]]
 3. Load [[DistanceMeasurement.ino]] in Ardunio IDE and upload it to the microprocessor.
 4. Open [[DistanceMeasurement.m]] in MATLAB.
-5. Make sure the GUI figure [[DistanceMeasurement.fig]] is in the same folder as the MATLAB code.
+5. Make sure the GUI figures are in the same folder as the MATLAB code.
 6. Run the MATLAB code.
 7. Move an object or hand in-front of the ultrasonic sensor to measure various distances.